 A book won’t replace private pickleball lessons with a coach or the value of many hours of practice on the court.
 However, for those times when you are off the court, the tips and strategies in a good pickleball book can definitely supplement your training and help improve your skills and understanding of the sport- jump-starting your game if you are a beginner and helping breaking through barriers that can cause intermediate and advanced players to plateau.

-The last time we updated this list (June 2018) there we’re only two pickleball books with audio versions but with the rise of popularity in audio books we’re guessing there will be more soon.
+The last time we updated this list (Jan 2019) there were only two pickleball books with audio versions but with the rise of popularity in audio books we’re guessing there will be more soon.
 This link will show you all the current audio pickleball books on Amazon.

 Like most sports, especially racket sports, much of the game is mental so we’ve included a few books on our list, including “Mind Game“, that specifically address how to improve your mental game on the pickleball court.